cfsworkload/hybrid-data-store-v3/README.md

 ## Push to Bluemix Button

-Use the **Push to Bluemix** button bellow to fork the code and create / bind the services to your Bluemix space.
+Use the **Push to Bluemix** button below to fork the code and create / bind the services to your Bluemix space.
 After the deployment skip to **Configure Single Sign On** step of this readme.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/cfsworkload/hybrid-data-store-v3.git)